Have you noticed water seeping through basement floor cracks? If you have then you have a serious problem on your hands.

-The good news is, sealing your basement floor isn’t a difficult task.
+The good news is, sealing your basement walls and floors isn’t a difficult task.
 You can have a contractor do that for you, or you can do it yourself.

 Don’t panic if you have no idea how to go about it, I’ve broken down the processes for you step by step.

 Follow these simple steps to fix your leaking basement floor.

 You can’t stop a leak if you have no clue where the water is coming from.
 Finding the leak will be a lot easier if the basement is unfinished, as there will be fewer obstacles to deal with.